mei-shred/vest-investor-memo.github.io/index.md

 1. AI-powered customization and strategy generation.
 2. Significantly lower fees than traditional wealth management.
 Over 5 years will lead to a saving of ~12% over traditional funds for consumers
 3. Access to high-minimum investment vehicles
-4. Direct ownership of securities for tax efficiency.
-Automated Tax Loss Harvesting (Not Offered By Any Competitor Yet)
+4. Direct ownership of securities for tax efficiency, with automated tax loss harvesting.
 5. Team's experience in building scalable fintech solutions

 ## Competitor Analysis